lindbrook/cholera/README.md

 ### pump neighborhoods

-The starting point to understanding what Snow hoped to achieve with his map lies with the second and lesser-known version of the map, which appeared in the official report on the outbreak:
+The key to understanding what Snow hoped to achieve with his map lies with the second, lesser-known version that appeared in the official report on the outbreak:

 ![](vignettes/fig12-6.png)

-What makes this second version important is the addition of a graphical annotation that describes the Broad Street pump "neighborhood": the residences that were most likely to use the pump that Snow suspected as being the source of the outbreak.
+What makes this version important is the addition of a graphical annotation that describes the Broad Street pump "neighborhood": the residences that were most likely to use the pump that Snow suspected as being the source of the outbreak.
 Because getting drinking water in 1854 London meant physically fetching it from a public pump, the notion of a "neighborhood" is pivotal to Snow's claim that cholera is a waterborne disease.
 If he was right, the outbreak should literally stop at the neighborhood's borders.

-While the details of how Snow "computed" his annotation are lost to history, this package offers a variety of ways, besides Snow's effort, to compute pump neighborhoods.
+While the details of how Snow "computed" his annotation are lost to history, this package offers a variety of ways, including Snow's, to compute pump neighborhoods.
 The two more systematic methods compute the neighborhoods for all selected pumps.
 The first uses Voronoi tessellation.
 It is based on the Euclidean distance between pumps:

 ``` r
 library(cholera)